 I established my studio and gallery in the North of Scotland in 1968.
-Exhibiting Internationally since 1965, I have works in public collections including the Museum of Fine Art, Copenhagen, Royal Scottish Museum, Edinburgh, Dundee Art Gallery and Museum, MacLaurin Gallery, Ayr and the Victoria and Albert Museum, London.
+Exhibiting Internationally since 1965, I have works in public collections including Museum of Fine Art, Copenhagen.
+Royal Scottish Museum, Edinburgh.
+Dundee Art Gallery Museum, Maclaurin Gallery Ayr.
+Victoria & Albert Library Collection, Paisley Museum & Gallery of Art Collections and Stirling University.

 My creative process involves a close, continuing and intense relationship with the landscape and wilderness of the Scottish Highlands, a part of which is long hikes into the mountains, bringing back materials such as rocks and sediments.
 By working directly with these materials in a raw and unrefined state, combined with different clays, I create sculptural forms which are direct responses to the materials' physical nature.
 The sculptures are then fired to 1300 C - white heat, undergoing physical alterations similar to the landscape's volcanic origins.